25 Best Christmas Movies of All Time + FREE Countdown Printable!

 This charming classic Christmas movie featuring Rudolph the Red-Nosed Reindeer is the most beloved special of all time!
 Packed with so many memorable songs and unforgettable characters, Rudolph the Red-Nosed Reindeer lights up all of our holiday hearts.

 8. It’s a Wonderful Life (1946)

-The film stars James Stewart as George Bailey, a man who’s given up his dreams in order to help others, and whose imminent suicide on Christmas Eve brings about the intervention of his guardian angel, Clarence Odbody (Henry Travers).
+The film stars James Stewart as George Bailey, a man who’s given up his dreams to help others, and whose suicidal thoughts on Christmas Eve bring about the intervention of his guardian angel, Clarence Odbody (Henry Travers).
 Clarence shows George all the lives he has touched and how different life in his community of Bedford Falls would be if he had never been born.

 Released in 1946, rated PG